Minimal slope conjecture of $F$-isocrystals: The case of finite fields

 \subsection{Consequences from the companion theorem}

 After Abe's celebrated work on $p$-adic Langlands correspondence and the companion theorem in the case of curves \cite{Ab18b} \cite{Ab18}, Deligne's companion conjecture between $\ell$-adic coefficients and $p$-adic coefficients in general dimension \cite[Conjecture 1.2.10]{De81} is one of the hottest problems in arithmetic geometry.
-(See the detail in \cite{Cr92}, \cite{AE16} and \cite{Ke19}.)
-Abe and Esnault established the Lefschetz theorem and the weight theorem for $F$-isocrystals in \cite{AE16} after the companion theorem.
+(See \cite{Cr92}, \cite{AE16} and \cite{Ke19} for details.)

+Using Lefschetz theorem for isocrystals with tame ramifications along boundaries, Abe and Esnault obtained a weight thereom.